Hamaarour/CPP_Modules/README.md

 ## Benifits of using Setters and Getters!
--In object-oriented programming (OOP), setter and getter functions, also known as "accessor" and "mutator" methods, are used to manage the value of an object's private data members.
-Setter functions, also called "mutator methods," are used to set the value of a private data member, while getter functions, also called "accessor methods," are used to retrieve the value of a private data member.
+-In object-oriented programming (OOP), setter and getter functions, also known as "accessor" methods, are used to manage the value of an object's private data members.
+Setter functions, are used to set the value of a private data member, while getter functions, also called "accessor methods," are used to retrieve the value of a private data member.

 Using setters and getters has several benefits: